2.1 Application process

 Where an applicant is unable to cover the cost of documentation that is required to verify information requirements, lower-cost options should be considered (e.g., other community agencies).
 Alternatively, the Administrator may reimburse the applicant for the cost or pay the cost directly to the document provider.

-Emergency assistance may be provided in situations where information is outstanding and a decision regarding eligibility has not been made (see Directive 2.3: Emergency assistance for more information).
+Emergency assistance may be provided by the local office in situations where information is outstanding and a decision regarding eligibility has not been made.
+An emergency assistance application must be completed (see Directive 2.3: Emergency assistance for more information).

 Survivors and victims of human trafficking and individuals experiencing/at risk of experiencing violence

-The requirement to verify an applicant’s identity through documentation may be fulfilled after eligibility has been determined, within a reasonable timeframe set by the Administrator local office based on individual circumstances.
+The requirement to verify an applicant’s identity through documentation may be fulfilled after eligibility has been determined, within a reasonable timeframe set by the Ontario Works office, based on individual circumstances.

 Rights and responsibilities

-During the intake appointment, the applicant is advised of their rights and responsibilities under Ontario Works.
-Generally, applicants, their spouses, and any dependent adults are responsible for:
+During the application process, the applicant is advised of their rights and responsibilities under Ontario Works.

-- participating in employment assistance activities and complying with the conditions of eligibility relating to employment assistance
+- Participate in employment assistance activities and comply with eligibility conditions related to employment assistance

-- making reasonable efforts to seek, accept and maintain employment for which they are physically capable, and that would increase employment income
+- Makes reasonable efforts to seek, accept, and maintain employment that increases income

-- making reasonable efforts to pursue financial resources they or their spouse/dependents may be entitled to or eligible for
+- Pursues financial resources they or their spouse/dependents may be entitled to

-Applicants should also be advised of their right to appeal a decision regarding initial or ongoing eligibility.
-Staff will explain the appeal process to the applicant, including the timelines for requesting an internal review, when and under what conditions an appeal can be filed with the Social Benefits Tribunal (SBT), and how they may obtain further information about the appeal process (see Directive 10.1: Notice and internal review process and Directive 10.2: Appeal process for more information).
+- Staff explain the appeal process, including timelines for requesting an internal review and conditions for filing an appeal with the Social Benefits Tribunal (SBT) (see Directive 10.1: Notice and internal review process and Directive 10.2: Appeal process for more information).

 Referrals to resources and services